Marriage Registration in China

-This article will explain the basic rules that foreigners need to know about marrying in China and also consider some related topics such as some of the customs associated with marriage in China.
+This article will explain the basic rules that foreigners need to know about marrying in China and also consider some related topics such as some of the customs associated with marriage registration.

 Administration of Marriage

 The persons marrying must reach the required minimum age: for men that is 22 years and for women 20 years old, except that persons may marry younger with parental permission.
-Persons must not be married to another person who already has a husband or wife: having more than one husband or wife in any country is not permitted under Chinese law. only a male and a female, not two persons of the same gender, can get married in China.
+Persons must not be married to another person who already has a husband or wife: having more than one husband or wife in any country is not permitted under Chinese law.
+Only a male and a female, not two persons of the same gender, can get married here.

 The application is equivalent to a civil marriage in many western countries but it is entirely administrative, there is no ceremony at all.
 The event normally takes well under one hour, sometimes as little as 15 minutes.